Human Emotions

-Human Emotions is an album released by country musician David Allan Coe.
+Human Emotions is an album by country musician David Allan Coe.
 It was released in 1978 on Columbia.

 Recording

-The original vinyl release of Human Emotions is divided into two parts, Happy Side and Su-I-Side (with side one filled with songs composed by Coe – and some recorded – before another wife left him) and side two focusing on the aftermath, with the tunes connected by the sound of beach waves.
+The original vinyl release of Human Emotions is divided into two parts, Happy Side and Su-I-Side (with side one filled with songs composed by Coe and some recorded before another wife left him) and side two focusing on the aftermath, with the tunes connected by the sound of beach waves.
 The album features Billy Sherrill's debut as Coe's producer, with Thom Jurek noting in his AllMusic review of the album: